Toshiko Fujita: Biography

+She was also a voice actor for anime series and films, often in works by Toei Animation and Nippon Animation.
+Notable roles included Ikkyu in Ikkyū-san, Eiichi Kite in Kiteretsu Daihyakka, Taichi Yagami in Digimon Adventure, Mamiya in Fist of the North Star, and Rui Kisugi in Cat's Eye.

 In 1984, she received the award for "Best Voice Actor" in the 1st Nihon Anime Taishou.

-Sadly in her later years, her work was limited due to her poor physical condition and health problems.
-It was announced on December 28, 2018, that she died of invasive breast cancer at 68.
+Later on in her career, her work was limited due to her poor physical condition and health problems.
+On December 28, 2018, it was announced that she had died of invasive breast cancer at the age of 68.